Bandolero racing: History

 Bandolero cars were introduced by US Legends Cars (formerly 600 Racing, Inc.), the makers of legends cars, in 1997 to be a series of entry-level cars.
 The Bandolero car is a turnkey, spec-series racer designed for drivers as young as eight years old.
 The term bandolero is Spanish for 'bandit', 'outlaw', or 'thief'.

-"We wanted something to go between a kart and a car and wanted to make it relatively simple for everybody to use," said US Legends Cars found H.A.
+"We wanted something to go between a kart and a car and wanted to make it relatively simple for everybody to use," said US Legends Cars founder H.A.
 "Humpy" Wheeler.
 "For example, like a kart, the Bandolero Car has left-foot braking and a centrifugal clutch so there's no shifting of gears for a new driver to worry about.
 Simplicity and economy of design are evident everywhere, with 150 parts making up the entire package–just half of what goes into making a Legends Car."

-The Bandolero car engine is a Briggs & Stratton 570cc Vanguard engine mounted behind the driver.
-Small modifications have been made to the engine to bring a 20-horsepower stock engine up to nearly 30 horsepower.
+The Bandolero car engine is a Briggs & Stratton 570 cc Vanguard V-twin mounted behind the driver.
+Small modifications have been made to the engine to bring a 20 horsepower stock engine up to nearly 30 horsepower.